fprotais/marchinghex/README.md

 ```sh
 ./make_examples
 ```
-*the complete mesh, and subdirectories containing all differents configurations in individual meshes*
+*Generates the complete mesh, and subdirectories containing all differents configurations in individual meshes*